How do I customize my landing page URL?

 In this article, we are going to walk through the steps to customize your landing page URL with a domain, subdomain, and page path.
 Customizing your landing page URL helps make your page more professional and helps match your page with your company branding.

 Custom Subdomain and Page Path

-- Before publishing your landing page, you will want to update your "Settings" under Page Properties.
+- Before publishing your landing page, you will want to update your "Settings" under Page.

 - Here, you can edit your Landing Page URL settings and add a custom subdomain and page path.
 Your custom subdomain will replace the part of the URL before aweb.page.
 In order to update this, first click "Customize Subdomain."

 - After you click "Customize Subdomain," you will be brought to your "Domains and Addresses" settings.
 Add your subdomain to the "Account Subdomain" box and click "Save Subdomain."
-Please note: you can only update the subdomain three times.
+Note: you can only update the subdomain three times.

 - You will see your changes reflected in the "Preview URL" section when you return to the landing page editor.
 Then, you can also edit the page path.
 The page path is the portion of the URL after the first forward slash.
 For example, with https://www.example.com/my-awesome-landing-page, the /my-awesome-landing-page portion of the URL is the page path.

 While you are required to set a page path for your custom subdomain, you might not want anything displayed after the subdomain itself.
-If you only wanted your subdomain displayed when viewing your landing page, 'testerjones.aweb.page' for example, you can set your path to 'home'.
+If you only wanted your subdomain displayed when viewing your landing page, 'testerjones.aweb.page' for example, you can click the toggle option next to "Set as homepage."
 This will cause 'testerjones.aweb.page' and 'testerjones.aweb.page/home' to both serve your landing page content.

 - After entering your custom page path, you will see your landing page URL update accordingly.